ArminTamzarian/txmodem/README.md

 Installation
 ------------
-Simply ensure the txmodem.py file is in your PATH or install the package by executing:
+Simply ensure the txmodem.py file is in your PATH or install the module by executing:
 ```
 python setup.py install
 ```